Available for new clients

 Content that just exists was written for the wrong audience

 Content that ranks is written for a specific person who typed a specific query into Google.
 That person has a specific problem, a specific level of knowledge, and a specific thing they want to find at the end of the click.
-Every structural and editorial decision in a piece of content that ranks is in service of that person.
+Before writing anything, ask: who is searching this, what do they actually want, and what does the ideal piece of content for this search look like?

 Search intent is the frame everything else fits inside